FranciscoOrdonez/Compress-Images-with-k-means-cluster/README.md

 <img src="https://user-images.githubusercontent.com/53232113/114796500-bd15c180-9d56-11eb-91d9-4b479d9f8ec9.jpg" width="1000" height="100">

 Observations
-1. it is a pretty bix pixel picture with almost 8 millon pixels
+1. it is a pretty big pixel picture with almost 8 millon pixels
 2. for initial cluster it is used a randperm(m) function.
 This function gets a random number from 0 to m in the vector matrix, then gets the first K numbers.
 Every time the randperm function is run, gets different numbers.
 3. for each pixel, there is a IDX vector that point to the closest cluster centroids by finding all the data points for each centroid and getting the mean of all X data in ths cluster.
 This is the assignment step where each data point is assigned to a cluster whose center is nearest to it.
 4. to find a new K clusters, the routine computeCentroids gets centroids by finding all the data points for each centroid and getting the mean of all